 The internal PHY is reset when either (1) VDD is applied to the device, (2) the RST bit is set in the PHY MI serial port Control register, this reset bit is a self-clearing bit, and the PHY will return a "1" on reads to this bit until the reset is completed, 3) the RESET pin is asserted high, (4) the SOFT\RST bit is set high and then cleared.
 When reset is initiated by (1) or (2), an internal power-on reset pulse is generated which resets all internal circuits, forces the PHY MI serial port bits to their default values, and latches in new values for the MI address.
 After the power-on reset pulse has finished, the reset bit in the PHY MI serial port Control registers cleared and the device is ready for normal operation.
 When reset is initiated by (3), the same procedure occurs except the device stays in the reset state as long as the RESET pin is held high.
-The internal PHY is guaranteed to be ready for normal operation 50 mS after the reset pin was deasserted or the reset bit is set.
+The internal PHY is guaranteed to be ready for normal operation 50 mS after the reset pin was de-asserted or the reset bit is set.
 Software driver requires to wait for 50mS after setting the RST bit to high to access the internal PHY again.

-Chapter 7 Data Structures and Registers
+Chapter 8 MAC Data Structures and Registers

-7.1 Frame Format In Buffer Memory
+8.1 Frame Format In Buffer Memory

 The frame format in memory is similar for the Transmit and Receive areas.
 The first word is reserved for the status word.
 The next word is used to specify the total number of bytes, and it is followed by the data area.
 The data area holds the frame itself.
+By default, the last byte in the receive frame format is followed by the CRC, and the Control byte follows the CRC.

-Figure 7.1 - Data Frame Format
+Figure 8.1 Data Frame Format